QBDev0ps/DevOps-Cloud-projects/Project9.md

 ![Attach Volume](https://github.com/QBDev0ps/DevOps-Cloud-projects/assets/140855364/32ec447b-5d02-4328-8582-528573bb3667)

-**iii.** In the **"Attach Volume"** page, under **"Instance"**, we select our EC2 Linux Web Server Instance, under **"Device name"** the name can be changed from /dev/sdf through /dev/sdp depending on preferences, then we click on **"Attach Volume"** at the bottom right corner of the page.
+**iii.** In the **"Attach Volume"** page, under **"Instance"**, we select our EC2 Linux Database Server Instance, under **"Device name"** the name can be changed from /dev/sdf through /dev/sdp depending on preferences, then we click on **"Attach Volume"** at the bottom right corner of the page.

 ![Attach Volume 2](https://github.com/QBDev0ps/DevOps-Cloud-projects/assets/140855364/36039f97-ae1c-4eb8-85ae-8239b16f5e32)

-**iv.** We repeat **i-iii** above twice to attach the remaining two Elastic Block Store (EBS) Volumes to our EC2 Linux Web Server Instance.
+**iv.** We repeat **i-iii** above twice to attach the remaining two Elastic Block Store (EBS) Volumes to our EC2 Linux Database Server Instance.

 #### <br>Step 4: Connect to the Webserver via the Terminal using the SSH Client<br/>

-After we have provisioned our server and we have created and attached our EBS volumes, we must next connect to the web server via an SSH client.
-This will enable us to subsequently be able to run commands and begin configuration on our web server.
+After we have provisioned our server and we have created and attached our EBS volumes, we must next connect to the Database server via an SSH client.
+This will enable us to subsequently be able to run commands and begin configuration on our Database server.
 We carry this out by doing the following:

 **i.** Download and Install an SSH client: Download and install [Termius](https://www.termius.com/download/windows) or Download and install [git](https://git-scm.com/downloads) (the ssh client - git bash will be packaged with the git installation)